-SECTION 03540
+SECTION 035416

-CEMENT UNDERLAYMENT
+HYDRAULIC CEMENT UNDERLAYMENT

 PART 1 GENERAL

 Provide system of moisture mitigation, surface preparation products, and adhesives from a sole manufacturer necessary to achieve proper installation of specified flooring material that will provide owner with a single source, limited system warranty for a period of no less than 25 years.
 Add TEC® Flooring Products to this specification for appropriate adhesive application in accordance with 25 Year Moisture Control Limited System Warranty as shown below in section 1.6.